UNDO-project/UNDO-cctv-detection/README.md

 ### UI Features

-The web interface includes four tabs:
+The web interface includes five tabs:

 1. **Single Model Detection**: Upload an image and select a model (YOLOv8, Faster R-CNN, or DETR) to run detection with adjustable confidence threshold